 Do you open up magazines, or scroll through Pinterest and dream of having beautiful window boxes or container gardens?

-Last week I teased you with some inspiring possibilities.
+Last week I teased you with some inspiring container garden possibilities.

 My goal today is to show you how you too, can create a magazine-worthy window box.

 This is a full-blown tutorial filled with planting tips, hang on!!

 To make it easy I’ll be sharing lots of photos and easy instructions, and “how to” tips for creating a successful, gorgeous, window box.
 We’ll talk about plant selection, container preparation, potting mix, fertilizer, watering, and more.
 If you are a seasoned container gardener, I hope you’ll find a tip or two.
 If you’re a novice you’ll want to pin this for future reference.